 As important as credit scores are to consumers’ financial lives, they are confusing to many.
 For example, we often hear from our customers that their credit score on Credit Karma was higher (or lower) than the credit score the lender obtained for them when they were shopping for a vehicle.
-This may seem surprising, but actually it is quite common.
-There are many different credit scores that can be accessed, and credit scores change any time activity happens on your accounts that is reported to the credit bureaus.
+This may seem surprising, but actually, it is quite common.
+Many different credit scores can be accessed, and credit scores change any time activity on your accounts is reported to the credit bureaus.

 Different types of credit reports have different sets of algorithms that are set up to serve the industry using the report.
 Because of this, the credit report that a car dealership pulls to qualify you for a car loan may be different than the one that a lender obtains for a mortgage loan – meaning the two reports will also have different credit scores.

 The mortgage loan industry primarily obtains credit scores from the three major credit bureaus (Equifax, Experian, and Transunion).
-Of the three scores provided (one from each credit bureau), the lender will use the middle score, as opposed to the highest or lowest score, to determine if an applicant qualifies for a mortgage loan and what the rate on that loan will be.
+Of the three scores provided (one from each credit bureau), the lender will use the middle score, as opposed to the highest or lowest score, to determine if an applicant qualifies for a mortgage loan and the rate on that loan.

 As previously mentioned, higher scores translate into lower risk for the lender, so in turn, lower scores mean higher risk for the lender.
 Due to this, lower scores will have LLPA adjustments to compensate for this risk.
 What does LLPA mean to a borrower?
 LLPA stands for Loan Level Pricing Adjustment.
 In other words, this means that the interest rate will be adjusted up for certain risk factors, such as a lower credit score.

 These LLPAs are determined by the agencies and passed on to local lenders to include when they are pricing loans to consumers.
-The higher the credit score, the less (if any) LLPAs that will be included in that applicant’s rate.
+The higher the credit score, the fewer (if any) LLPAs will be included in that applicant’s rate.

 At Flanagan State Bank, we want you to know that you are so much more than a credit score to us.
 What can you do if you have some “dings” in your credit?
 Reach out to us for assistance.
 We have someone on staff to help our customers reach their goals for better credit.